 • Put your website to work!
 Place an email signup on your website, or request contact information when sharing downloads, whitepapers, or scheduling a demo.

 • The power of people.
-Think of all of the tradeshows and conferences you attend each year.
+Think of all of the trade shows and conferences you attend each year.
 Use this time to get people to visit your website and sign up to receive email communication from you.

 Use of Personalization